vim-jp / vimdoc-en / ft_hare

 setlocal foldmethod=syntax

-Because block-based folding tends to create many small folds, consider setting
+Because syntax-based folding tends to create many small folds, consider

-a few related options, such as 'foldminlines' and 'foldnestmax'.
+setting a few related options, such as 'foldminlines' or 'foldnestmax'.

 g:hare_recommended_style